nlesc-nano/ceiba/paper/paper.md

 need to have a GitHub account and request a personal access token [@token].

-Once the user has authenticated with the web service, she can add new jobs by calling the client (`ceibacli add`) with a YAML input file specifying the parameters to run the simulation.
+Once the user has authenticated with the web service, she can add new jobs by calling the client (`ceibacli add`) with a JSON input file specifying the parameters to run the simulation.
 Similarly, the user can request through the command line interface the parameters to compute new data points (`ceibacli compute`).
-This last command, will fetch the parameters to run a specific calculation and will feed those parameters to the executable provided by the user, as part of the input for `compute` command.
-Finally, the client will run the job locally or on the ressources specified by the user (cluster/cloud etc.).
-Notice that when a user request to compute a job, that job is not longer available for other users and will remain in a "reserved" state until its corresponding results are reported or a given amount of time has passed without receiving the results.
+This last command, will fetch from the server the parameters to run a specific calculation and will feed those parameters to the executable provided by the user, as part of the input for `compute` command.
+Finally, the client will run the job locally or on the resources specified by the user (cluster/cloud etc.).
+Notice that when a user requests to compute a job, that job is not longer available for other users and will remain in a *in progress* state until its corresponding results are reported or a given amount of time has passed without receiving the results.
 This reservation mechanism ensures that two users do not compute the same datapoint, saving computational ressources and human time.

-Having run the jobs, the user can easily upload (`ceibacli report`) the results and their metadata in the central database.
-Also, at all times the user can retrieve available datapoints from the database (`ceibacli query`).
+Having run the jobs, the user can easily upload (using `ceibacli report`) the results and their metadata in the server.
+Also, at all times the user can retrieve available datapoints from the database (using `ceibacli query`).
 The example section will provide a hands-on ilustration of the aforementioned actions.

 Optionally, *Ceiba* allows you to store large binary/text objects using the Swift openstack data storage service [@openstack].
 Large objects are not suitable for storage in a database, but the